Liverpool Travel Guide

 Liverpool waterfront from Albert Dock ©

-Whether you take the 'ferry 'cross the Mersey', or a stroll down Penny Lane, most visitors will find it difficult to explore Liverpool without a song on their lips.
+Whether they take the 'ferry 'cross the Mersey', or a stroll down Penny Lane, most visitors will find it difficult to explore Liverpool without a song on their lips.
 From the Twin Cathedrals with their striking views over the city to the historical, Grade 1-listed Albert Dock and its Beatles museum, there's certainly plenty to see and do in Liverpool.

 An important maritime centre and industrial port, Liverpool was one of the great cities of the United Kingdom in the Industrial Revolution, and much of its wealth came from its dominance in the shipping of textiles, cotton, sugar and slaves.
 The city was severely bombed in World War II and has struggled to get back on its feet, experiencing alternating waves of prosperity and depression.
 The 1960s saw the explosion of the Beatles and pop music, while the 1990s saw an attempt to regenerate the rather dull urban centre.